martibayoalemany/cpp14-basics/README.md

 A project with some C++14 code basics

 The project is cmake based.
-This are some of the commands you might need to install and compile.
+These are some of the commands you might need to install and compile.

 ### Update cmake
 ```